F.O.M. Atake: Early life

-Franklin Atake was born 6 May 1926 in Sapele, a town in the British Colony of Southern Nigeria.
-He was educated at Baptist School, Sapele, where he was a good chorister.
-He also attended St. Luke’s Church Missionary Society School also in Sapele.
+Franklin Atake was born on 6 May 1926 in Sapele, a town in the British Colony of Southern Nigeria.
+He received education at Baptist School, Sapele, where he excelled as a chorister.
+Additionally, he attended St. Luke's Church Missionary Society School, also located in Sapele.

 Franklin Atake had his secondary school education in Ibadan Grammar School.
 In Ibadan Grammar school, Franklin Atake was quite proficient in Latin and often used sophisticated Latin words or phrases in school in his daily conversations.
 As a result, he was nicknamed: "Atakurus Esse".
 Whenever he was called "Atakurus Esse", he answered: "God bless you my brother".
 Atake passed from Ibadan Grammar School with exemption from London Matriculation.

 Thereafter, he worked in the Treasury Department in Lagos until 1951.

 In 1951, he left for England to study law.
 He studied law at the University of London and at the Inns of Court School of Law, London.
-He was called to the English Bar on 18 May 1954 by the Honourable Society of Lincoln’s Inn.
+He was called to the English Bar on 18 May 1954 by the Honourable Society of Lincoln's Inn.
 By June 1954, he was back in Nigeria.
 He was enrolled in Nigeria as a Barrister and Solicitor on Friday 16 June 1954.
 Thus, making him the four hundred and seventh (417th) person to do so on the all-time list of persons so enrolled to practice law in Nigeria.

 Career

 Having been enrolled to practice law in Nigeria, Atake established his legal practice in Sapele and Warri.
-After a few years in practice in the 1950s, he opted for the Magisterial Bench in the Colony of Lagos, the Federal Territory.
+After a few years in practice in the 1950s, he opted for the Magisterial Bench in the British Colony of Lagos.

 As a magistrate

-In 1957 he was appointed a magistrate in the Colony of Lagos, Nigeria.
+In 1957, he was appointed a magistrate in the British Colony of Lagos.
 He sat in what was well known as the Tapa Court in Lagos.
-As a magistrate, Franklin Atake handled many cases and became well known for the speed and the sense of justice with which he dealt with cases that came before him.
-In no time the then Chief Justice of Lagos and the Southern Cameroons, The Honourable Sir Clement Nageon De Lestang, CJ, transferred him temporarily to the Cameroons to handle a large backlog of cases.
+As a magistrate, Franklin Atake handled many cases and became well known for the speed and sense of justice with which he dealt with cases that came before him.
+In no time the then Chief Justice of the British Colony of Lagos and the Southern Cameroons, The Honourable Sir Clement Nageon De Lestang, CJ, transferred him temporarily to the Cameroons to handle a large backlog of cases.
 On his return from the Cameroons, he was elevated to the position of Senior Magistrate in 1959.